delgiudice1967219/ADM_HW3/README.md

-# ADM - Homework 3: Michelin Restaurants in Italy
+# ADM - Homework 3: Michelin Restaurants in Italy, Group #14

+This GitHub repository contains the implementation of the third homework of the **Algorithmic Methods of Data Mining** course for the master's degree in Data Science at Sapienza (2024-2025).
+This homework was completed by Group #9 in the academic year 2024–2025.

+**Team Members:**
+* Xavier Del Giudice, 1967219, delgiudice.1967219@studenti.uniroma1.it
+* Alessio Iacono, 1870276, iacono.1870276@studenti.uniroma1.it
+* Géraldine Valérie Maurer, 1996887, gmaurer08@gmail.com

 ## Repository Structure